Mars Municipal

 Everything I’ve learned about building sparked then, with a great deal owed to the men who patiently encouraged, taught, and assisted me; beginning with my father.

 The surrounding garden caught my overflow, a recess from construction.
 I planted several dozen fruiting shrubs, trees, and vines.
 Vigorously focused on a utilitarian landscape, I exclusively planted edible perennials for many seasons, until I came to also appreciate purely ornamental plants as good medicine.
-I practiced pruning near daily, watching my choices play out over years.
+I practiced pruning near daily, watching my choices play out over a decade.
 Gardening and pruning naturally expanded into my livelihood.

 Friends came and went in residence at the house.
 More than a few times, previously unknown tenants became family, helping me weather ups and downs.
 Construction at the house began to recede.